ibm-cloud-docs/vpc/vsi_is_profiles.md

 Balanced profiles with the bx2d prefix are available in the US South (Dallas), US East (Washington DC), Canada (Toronto), United Kingdom (London), EU Germany (Frankfurt), Japan (Tokyo), Japan (Osaka), and Australia (Sydney) regions.
 {: preview}

-New profiles are available in the Dallas region to beta users with special approval to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C chip (previously code named Sapphire Rapids).
+New profiles are available in the Dallas region to beta users with special approval to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
 For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
 {: beta}

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth Cap (Gbps) | Instance Storage (GB) |